lepoco/wpfui/README.md

 | `<Page Style="{StaticResource UiPage}"/>` | Adds a custom appearance to the page. |
 | `<Page Style="{StaticResource UiPageScrollable}"/>` | Adds a custom appearance to the page and automatic display of scrolling if the content is too long. |

+## 📖 Documentation
+Documentation can be found at https://lepoco.github.io/wpfui/.
+We also have a [tutorial](https://lepoco.github.io/wpfui#tutorial) over there for newcomers.

 ## 📐 How to use?
 First, your application needs to load custom styles, add in the **MyApp\App.xaml** file:
 ```xml